fde-capu/ft_transcendence/docs/checklist.md

  - [X] Profile was buggy when accessing directly through the URL.
  - [X] Invitation has broken during the process and was cleared.
  - [X] On match history, choosing the exibition game mode does not filter properly.
+ - [?]
+Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68 ...I believe this happens due to malfunctioning of fake users.